ikovico/chainriderdocs/source/includes/_transactions.md

 }
 ```

-*Get Transactions for multiple Address*
+*Get Transactions for multiple Addresses*

 |Parameter|In|Type|Required|Description|
 |---|---|---|---|---|